krbnite/krbnite.github.io/_posts/2018-01-17-HTML-Reports-Those-Numbers-Need-Commas.md

 ## The Ultimate Solution
 Yes, the pandas team did figure it out, and it's super simple.
 Embarassingly so.
-I finally just looked through the various methods available to me from `df.styles`.
+I finally just looked through the various methods available from `df.styles`.
 One of them happened to be `format()`.

 ```python